-Golders Green in the news after a spate of antisemitic incidents and attacks in North London; a historic Jewish hub in Barnet.
+Golders Green in the news after a wave of antisemitic attacks and security concerns around Jewish sites in North London.
+A suburb in Barnet, longstanding Jewish community hub.

 On April 4, three young men—Hamza Iqbal, 20, Rehan Khan, 19, and a 17-year-old dual British-Pakistani national—were charged with arson and reckless endangerment for a March 23 fire that destroyed four ambulances in Golders Green, London.
 The attack targeted Hatzola ambulances near a synagogue and is being investigated as an antisemitic hate crime.
 A fourth suspect was also arrested.
 The case is led by counterterrorism police but not classified as terrorism.
 The defendants will appear at the Old Bailey on April 24.